mmignard/SatelliteTemperature/README.md

 ## Equations of heat flux impinging on a satellite in low earth orbit

 Much of the Python code here is adapted from [Rickman, NASA 2014](https://tfaws.nasa.gov/wp-content/uploads/On-Orbit_Thermal_Environments_TFAWS_2014.pdf).
 The file [ThermalAnalysis.py](https://github.com/mmignard/SatelliteTemperature/blob/main/ThermalAnalysis.py) contains the working functions.
 File [EquationVerification.py](https://github.com/mmignard/SatelliteTemperature/blob/main/EquationVerification.py) duplicates several of the graphs in the Rickman presentation.
 For instance, compare the graph below to the graphs on page 131 and 132 of the presentation.
-The file [ThermalAnalysisTest.py](https://github.com/mmignard/SatelliteTemperature/blob/main/ThermalAnalysisTest.py) was used to generate the plot shown in this readme.
+The file [ThermalAnalysisTest.py](https://github.com/mmignard/SatelliteTemperature/blob/main/ThermalAnalysisTest.py) was used to generate the other plots shown in this readme.

 ![](./media/nadirFlux.svg)